gep13/gep13/input/blog/does-your-development-rig-support-slat.md

 Title: Does your development rig support SLAT?
 Published: 14/9/2012
 Tags:
-- Desktop
+- desktop
-- Laptop
+- laptop
-- SLAT
+- slat
-- Windows Phone 8
+- windows phone 8
 ---

 Have you checked to make sure that your development rig supports SLAT?
 Do you even know what SLAT is?
 I didn’t until today, and it looks like I am going to have to upgrade at least one of my machines.